Billplz/Billplz-for-GravityForms/readme.txt

 == Changelog ==

+= 3.7.5 =
+* Still based on PayPal Standard Addon 2.8
+* Fix issue when payer doesn't pay the form

 = 3.7.4 =
 * Still based on PayPal Standard Addon 2.8
 * Fix issue for 3.7.3 when other Billplz plugin activated in a time.
 * The datetime will strictly depends on Transaction Time

-= 3.7.3 =
-* Still Based on PayPal Standard Addon 2.8
-* Fixed Timezone issue for payment date
-* Updated FAQ section on Readme regarding Bill ID

 == Installation ==
 1. Install & Activate